 Places of Interest:

 Neelkanth Mahadev Temple: This Shiva temple is a sacred pilgrimage spot.
-It has a magnificent architecture.
+It has magnificent architecture.
 The name of the temple is derived from the mythological story that Lord Shiva drank the poison that turned his throat blue on the premises of this temple.
 The major rush for this temple occurs during Shrawan and Shivratri.

-Triveni Ghat: Triveni comes from ‘tri’ meaning three.
-It's a confluence of the rivers Ganga, Yamuna, Saraswati.
+Triveni Ghat: Triveni comes from ‘tri, meaning three.
+It’s a confluence of the rivers Ganga, Yamuna, and Saraswati.
 Worshippers take a dip in the river since they believe it washes away their sins and makes them pure.
 A maha-arti takes place every morning and every evening at the bank of the river.

-Swarg Ashram: If one is in Rishikesh for mental peace then this Rishikesh ashram is truly Swarg (heaven).
+Swarg Ashram: If one is in Rishikesh for mental peace, then this Rishikesh ashram is truly Swarg (heaven).
 Practicing and learning Rishikesh yoga are major attractions for this ashram.
-It provides medical facilities to the saints and also the pilgrims.
+It provides medical facilities to the saints and also to the pilgrims.
 Moreover, it gives free education on religious subjects to tourists.